Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Relativistic von Zeipel-Lidov-Kozai effect

 in which the eccentricity reaches a maximum value of

-Note that the latter expression is only valid in the limit in which the octopole terms vanish, the test particle quadrupole order limit \citep{naoz2013secular}, in which $a_2 \gg a_1$.
-When the octupole-level terms become important; they can be seen as a modulation on von Zeipel-Lidov-Kozai cycles.
-The importance of the octupole-level variations can be quantified by considering the ratio of the octupole to quadrupole-level coefficients
+The latter expression is only valid in the limit in which the octopole terms vanish, the test particle quadrupole order limit \citep{naoz2013secular}, in which $a_2 \gg a_1$.
+When the octupole-level terms become important, they can be seen as a modulation of von Zeipel-Lidov-Kozai cycles.
+The importance of the octupole-level variations can be quantified by considering the ratio of the octupole to quadrupole-level coefficients,

-Here $C_2$ and $C_3$ are the quadrupole and octupole-level coefficients given by~\cite{naoz2013secular}, and $\epsilon_M$ is the relative importance of the octupole-level term in the secularized Hamiltonian
+Here $C_2$ and $C_3$ are the quadrupole- and octupole-level coefficients given by~\cite{naoz2013secular}, and $\epsilon_M$ is the relative importance of the octupole-level term in the secularized Hamiltonian,

 This suggests that octupole-level variations are important for eccentric inner-binaries with high-mass components.
-Note here that $\epsilon_M$ is independent on the mass of the third (outer) body $m_3$, but depends on its orbital parameters $a_2$ and $e_2$.
-The timescale of octupole variation can be defined in a similar fashion
+We note here that $\epsilon_M$ is independent of the mass of the third (outer) body $m_3$, but depends on its orbital parameters $a_2$ and $e_2$.
+The timescale of the octupole variation can be defined in a similar fashion,

-\cite{naoz2013secular} demonstrate that this octupole variation can have consequences on the maximum eccentricity reached during the evolution of the system.
-The induction of variations in the relative inclination $i_{\mathrm{tot}}$ over time, can lead to a flip in the inner binary's orbit.
-The maximum eccentricity is reached at the moment the flip occurrs (see eq.~\ref{eq:maxecc}).
+\cite{naoz2013secular} demonstrated that this octupole variation can have consequences on the maximum eccentricity reached during the evolution of the system.
+The induction of variations in the relative inclination $i_{\mathrm{tot}}$ over time can lead to a flip in the inner binary's orbit.
+The maximum eccentricity is reached at the moment the flip occurs (see eq.~\ref{eq:maxecc}).

 We demonstrated in sect.\,\ref{sec:validation} that the unregularized Hermite scheme is prone to introducing integration errors for highly eccentric orbits.
 This may pose a problem while integrating triples that are subject to von Zeipel-Lidov-Kozai cycles, for which the inner binary can become highly eccentric.
-We illustrated this in fig.\,\ref{fig:kozaiflipunregularized}, where at $t\sim4\unit{Myr}$ the inner binary reaches an eccentricity in excess of $1-10^{-6}$, leading to a relative integration error of about 8 orders of magnitude larger than when integrating a circular orbit.
+We illustrated this in fig.\,\ref{fig:kozaiflipunregularized}, wherethe inner binary reaches an eccentricity in excess of $1-10^{-6}$ at $t\sim4\unit{Myr}$ , leading to a relative integration error of about eight orders of magnitude larger than when integrating a circular orbit.
 The result of regularized Hermite scheme for the same triple is presented in fig.~\ref{fig:kozaiflipregularized}, showing a considerably better conservation of energy, and it is also faster.